 - Vaulted ceilings (with a slope of 2/12 or more): R-38

 - Around a floor perimeter on a concrete slab: R-15

 R-value can be affected by where in the home the insulation is installed, and how well it’s installed.
 For instance, if the insulating material is compressed, it may not live up to its R-value.
 If it’s not correctly installed in a wall or ceiling, some heat may still escape through the joists and studs.
 That’s why quality installation is so important to capitalizing on the material’s R-value.

 Don’t forget to insulate your ducts, too!
 A great deal of energy can be lost through leaks and poorly insulated ductwork.

-If you’re interested in maximizing your home’s performance by updating your insulation, call Roth Heating & Cooling, Plumbing & Electrical at (503) 994-9924.
+If you’re interested in maximizing your home’s performance by updating your insulation, call Roth Heating & Cooling, Plumbing, Electrical, Drain Services at (503) 994-9924.
 We’re proud to keep Oregon homeowners comfortable while helping them save money.